ADA-GWU/2024-a1-db-migration-fuadfatali1/README.md

 - Ensure you have a backup of your database before running these scripts.
 - These scripts should be run during a maintenance window when the database is not in active use.

+If you have any problem, or question feel free to contact with me: fuad0fataliyev0@outlook.com You can also watch video before running codes: https://youtu.be/DZy_FfsQqxw

+Best regards,
+Fuad Fataliyev